Red Rock Casino Resort & Spa

 Carole Ross began her legal career in 1992 as a litigator with the law firm of Musick, Peeler & Garrett, LLP.
 Realizing she had a passion and skill for employment law, Carole transferred to the firm’s labor and employment department, where she continued litigating cases and began advising clients on employment issues.
 In 1995, Carole resigned and became an associate with Sheppard, Mullin, Richter & Hampton, LLP.
 After approximately 10 years with Sheppard, Mullin’s labor and employment practice group, Carole was promoted to senior attorney.
 Carole continued with Sheppard Mullin until 2013, when she decided to open her own firm, Ross Employment Law.

 Carole’s experience included both employment litigation in California and federal courts.
-Carole’s also practice included representing employers in charges filed by administrative agencies such as the Department of Fair Employment and Housing and the Division of Labor Standards Enforcement, as well as advising clients on labor and employment issues.
+Carole’s practice also included representing employers in charges filed by administrative agencies such as the Department of Fair Employment and Housing and the Division of Labor Standards Enforcement, as well as advising clients on labor and employment issues.

 While Carole’s work still involved employment litigation, a large segment of her work centered on advice work and non-litigation.
 Carole has conducted workplace investigations, including allegations of discrimination and harassment.
 She has advised employers on issues pertaining to harassment, discrimination, accommodating employees with disabilities, wage and hour practices, and USERRA.
 Carole has represented employers with respect to administrative charges filed with the Department of Fair Employment & Housing, Equal Employment Opportunity Commission, Division of Labor Standards Enforcement and Department of Labor.